Saturday 6 April 2024

 The Trans-Syldavian War of 1938 starts......

 One of the things the Tintin books oddly do not cover is Trans-Syldavia, that region north of the Syldavian Alps whose history which has been covered in this blog over the years.
-Now as you all know, in 1867 Trans-Syldavia was awarded to Borduria as part of hth Austro-Hungarian compromise and in WW1 Borduria supported the Austro Hungarian empire (when it looked like they would win) , whereas Syldavia had (belatedly) supported the Allies and was thus rewarded with Trans-Syldavia at the Treaty of Versailles in 1919.
+Now as you all know, in 1867 Trans-Syldavia was awarded to Borduria as part of the Austro-Hungarian compromise and in WW1 Borduria supported the Austro Hungarian empire (when it looked like they would win) , whereas Syldavia had (belatedly) supported the Allies and was thus rewarded with Trans-Syldavia at the Treaty of Versailles in 1919.

 Senior Bordurian Army staff at the border post near Kustomsz, as Bordurian armoured cars roll over into Syldavia

-Arriving long after dark (and nearly getting shot by jumpy Syldavian pickets near Kustomsz and wired this report.
+Arriving back long after dark (and nearly getting shot by jumpy Syldavian pickets near Kustomsz and wired this report.

-"We escaped from the border post by crawling along a ditch for several hundred meters and them making a run for some woods .From there we saw Bordurian armouerd cars and horse artillery racing into Syldavia along the road to Kustomz.
+"We escaped from the border post by crawling along a ditch for several hundred meters and them making a run for some woods .From there we saw Bordurian armoured cars and horse artillery racing into Syldavia along the road to Kustomz.
 Soon affter that Bordurian infantry started marching through.
 We were nearly discovered when Bordurian infantry started moving close to the woods on the other side.
 They were Mountain troops, the Syldavian customs officials said.

 Sunday 7 May 2023